butchwarns/LR_Delay/README.md

 Faust code and it's generated C++ code file are licensed under the [MIT](https://opensource.org/licenses/MIT) license.
 The Manrope font files are released under the SIL Open Font License, version 1.1.

+The graphics, my name any logos present are proprietary and fall under copyright.

 Copyright © 2022 Butch Warns